technomancy/bussard/manual.md

 #### hud

-The heads-up-display is configurable by setting `ship.hud`.
+The heads-up-display is configurable by setting the `ship.hud` table.
+It is set by default in the "src.hud" file.
 It should be an array of instrument tables.
 There are three different valid types of instruments, "text", "vector", and "bar"; each needs at least `type`, `x`, and `y`.
 Negative `x` and `y` values will count backwards from the right or bottom of the screen.